Camellia selections

 Camellia sasanqua 'Chansonette'

-Thirty years ago landscape designer Ann Watkins specified “Chansonette,’ a variety that was wider than tall for a bed in our front yard.
-We loved the bloom and foliage.
-Many years later when I wanted to try using Camellia sasanqua as a ground cover, I turned to ‘Chansonette.’
-(Didn’t discover ‘Marge Miller’ until much later,) I was able to achieve passable results by pinning branches to the ground and removing branches that insisted to grow vertically.
+When I wanted to try using camellia sasanquas as a ground cover, I turned to ‘Chansonette.’
+I was able to achieve a nice effect by pinning branches to the ground and removing branches that insisted on growing vertically.

 -